Apple VR Headset

 "Apple VR" is the company's rumored virtual reality headset.
 Most leaks relating to Apple's headset plans have pointed to a pair of augmented reality glasses, informally dubbed "Apple Glass."
 However, several reports have hinted at a premium VR or mixed-reality headset arriving first.

 Apart from scattered patent filings, which don't often make their way into finished products, leaks about "Apple VR" have only recently begun to surface.
-The bulk of the product's leaks so far have come in early 2021, with multiple reports and analysts pointing to an expensive headset with cutting-edge technology arriving in 2022.
+The bulk of the product's leaks had come in early 2021, with multiple reports and analysts pointing to an expensive headset with cutting-edge technology arriving in late 2022.

 "Apple VR" vs. "Apple Glass"

-VR cuts the user off from their environment, fully immersing them in a virtual world.
+VR cuts users off from their environment, fully immersing them in a virtual world.
 Meanwhile, AR overlays virtual objects, UIs, and characters on top of the user's real-world environment.
 Mixed reality (MR) can refer to a headset that incorporates elements of both.
 All of these technologies use two lenses that combine two slightly different images to achieve a stereoscopic 3D illusion.

 Apple's rumored approach would be much more advanced than early AR beta products like Google Glass.
 Google's head-worn device showed flat UI elements seen only in the corner of one lens.
 Its interface was much closer to that of a smartwatch than to VR.